Hewett Recruitment are committed to protecting the privacy or our clients, candidates and individuals who access our services and website.

 Essentially, each cookie is a small lookup table containing pairs of key data values - for example first name and last name.
 Once the cookie has been read by the code on the server or client computer, data can be retrieved and used to customise the web page appropriately.

 The purpose is for the website to be able to recognise you and retain specific information about you.
 This information may be your login or language preferences etc., so that you don’t have to start over on every single visit.
+Cookie are also used to evaluate new features, develop improvements and conduct business planning, reporting, and forecasting to ensure Hewett Recruitment provide the best possible service for you.

 What cookies are used on our website?